aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_facts_v3.md

 ```

 !!! info
-    All sections can be natively reused in their respective module to reconfigure Cloudvision.
-It can be used as a custom backup task or to synchronize multiple Cloudvision instances.
+    All sections can be natively reused in their respective module to reconfigure CloudVision.
+It can be used as a custom backup task or to synchronize multiple CloudVision instances.